nfagerlund/camping_food/breakfast.md

 - 1/4 cup dried cranberries
 - 2T chopped honey roasted peanuts

-Mix rice with 1 3/4 cups water and boil together; keep hot for ??10?? (altitude?) minutes, re-boiling if needed.
+Mix rice with 1 3/4 cups water and boil together; rest for 15 minutes, re-boiling if needed.
+This deliberately results in rice in a puddle.

 Add pudding mix, stir.